Scaled Composites White Knight Two: History

 In 2008, Virgin Galactic ordered two White Knight Two vehicles.
-Together, WK2 and SS2 form the basis for Virgin Galactic's fleet of suborbital spaceplanes.
+Together, WK2 and SS2 were to form the basis for Virgin Galactic's fleet of suborbital spaceplanes.

 In November 2010, The Spaceship Company had announced that it planned to build at least three additional White Knight Two aircraft and an additional five SpaceShipTwo rocket planes, the aircraft to be built by Virgin after the initial prototypes of each craft are built by Scaled Composites.

 During 2012–2014, Virgin Galactic was also considering use of the WhiteKnightTwo as the air-launch platform for a new two-stage liquid-fueled rocket small satellite launcher called LauncherOne.
 In the event—by late 2015—they decided to use a larger carrier aircraft for the job.